kaimfrai/atr/README.md

 ### Arithmetic

-Provides compile time handling of arithmetic types, bitfields, and byte buffers.
+Provides compile time handling of arithmetic types, and bitfields.
 Also contains a parser for user defined numeric literal operator templates.

+### Byte

+Provides compile time utilities for computations around bytes and byte buffers.

 ### Data